Skip to main content

 I backpacked Alaska's Chilkot Trail into Canada's NW Territories to solo kayak 450 miles down to Dawson City's 1897 gold rush town.

-A SIT traveler avoids unnecessary risks and manages her fears with researched planning & knowledge, quality equipment, and growing experience.
+An Independent solo traveler avoids unnecessary risks and manages her fears with researched planning & knowledge, quality equipment, and growing experience.
 Never too foolishly proud to accept help or ask directions.

 Anecdote: Slovakia Eastern Europe 'lost': En route to Bojnice Castle, I tried to flexibly alter my well-researched train schedule, and chose a different train.
 I asked the RR's platform officer if this was the train I needed.
 He confirmed.
 He was wrong!!